 Frequently Asked Questions

-Yes, UI Extensions have been deprecated and will be removed by the end of 2023.
-Users are advised to migrate to the Hygraph App Framework.
-Documentation for migration is available here.
+UI Extensions in Hygraph have been deprecated and will be removed by the end of 2023.
+Users are encouraged to migrate to the Hygraph App Framework for continued support and new features.
+Migration documentation is available at this link.
+Note: UI Extensions will not receive further updates or support after deprecation.

 What SDKs are available for building UI Extensions?